curityio/kubernetes-logaggregation-elasticsearch/README.md

 curl -k -u 'elastic:Password1' https://api.curitylogs.local
 ```

-Navigate to Kibana at https://curitylogs.local and sign in as `elastic / Password1`.\
+Navigate to the Kibana UI at https://curitylogs.local and sign in as `elastic / Password1`.\
-Then query Curity logs from the entire cluster field by field:
+Then query Curity Identity Server logs from the entire cluster field by field:

 ![Dev Tools](/images/devtools.png)

-Results of a filtered query can be exported via this command, if logs need to be sent to Curity:
+Filtered results from all servers can be exported via the API and sent to Curity if required:

 - TODO